Skip to main content

 πŸ—Ί RebuildTree

-We have added a new method that allows the route tree stack to be rebuilt in runtime, with it, you can add a route while your application is running and rebuild the route tree stack to make it registered and available for calls.
+We introduced a new method that enables rebuilding the route tree stack at runtime.
+This allows you to add routes dynamically while your application is running and update the route tree to make the new routes available for use.

 Example Usage